CSC207-UofT/course-project-trackr/phase2/progress_report.md

   for people) allows us to do specific operations on each entity.
 As opposed to our phase 0 which had one data access object, this keeps things modular and convenient.

+In phase 2, some new things that have worked well are:
+- Using interfaces to create boundaries between view models and managers.
+Although not necessary, this reduced coupling.
+It made it easier to refactor our codebase (specifically our view models and managers) without needing to adjust one when we adjust another.
+- Splitting the responsibilities of our view models between the view models and managers helped our code adhere to SRP and keep classes readable and helped fixed the slight bloating code smell.

 ### Work Distribution

 Menghao Yu: